malmomani997/Assessment/README.md

 -  Run the following command :- mvn test

 # TestNG Configuration
-- `chromeRun.xml` file is used to configure the TestNG test suite.
+- `ChromeAndFirefoxRun.xml` file is used to configure the TestNG test suite.

 # Browser Configuration
 - Chrome browser is configured by default.
 You can switch browsers by changing the `env_browser_param` value.